TimmyChan/euler-problemset-sage/README.md

 #### Math Solution:

-First, recall the formal definition of the Fibonacci sequence:
+First, recall the formal definition of the Fibonacci sequence.
+Given some natural number $n$, the $n$-th Fibonacci number, $F(n)$ is defined to be:

 $$ F(n) = F(n-1) + F(n-2) \text{ with } F(0) = 0 \text{ and } F(1) = 1.$$

-Argument: "Every Fibnocci number whose index is a multiple of three is even, and only those are even."
+Claim: "Every Fibnocci number whose index is a multiple of three is even, and only those are even."

+_Proof:_

 Base case:
 $$\begin{align*}
 F(1), F(2) \text{ is odd } &\implies F(3) \text{ is even }; \\